JimDesu/basis-lang/README.md

 .domain Centimeters: Int
 ```

 `UserId`, `Inches`, and `Centimeters` are nominally distinct from each other and from `Int`.
 A child domain's value implicitly upcasts to its parent (so an `Inches` may be supplied where `Int` is expected).
-For buffer-backed domains, this upcast is structural and lossy with respect to dispatch: a value passed through a parent buffer-backed parameter (e.g., `Inches` flowing through an `Int`-typed parameter) loses its child-domain identity at that boundary, since buffer-backed parameter slots carry only bytes — no witness, no runtime tag.
-Subsequent class dispatch on the value sees only the parent type.
-Domain-specific dispatch is preserved when the value flows directly into a class-typed slot (where its identity is captured in the slot's witness) or through a chain of class-typed slots; intermediate upcast through a buffer-backed parent-type parameter discards the dispatch identity.
-(See §9.7 for the full mechanism.)
+For buffer-backed domains, this upcast is lossy with respect to dispatch: buffer-backed slots carry only bytes, so an `Inches` that flows through an `Int`-typed parameter looks like an `Int` from then on.
+Keeping child-domain dispatch means reaching the concept-typed boundary directly (§9.7; the full mechanism is in the spec).

 Sibling domains do not implicitly convert.
 An explicit constructor invocation is required to move between siblings.